elastisys/ck8s-cluster/README.md

 # Setup

-The management of the ECK A1 demo platform is separated into different stages, Exoscale cloud infrastructure (terraform), Kubernetes cluster (rke) and Kubernetes resources (helm, kubectl).
+The management of the ECK platform is separated into different stages, Exoscale cloud infrastructure (terraform), Kubernetes cluster (rke) and Kubernetes resources (helm, kubectl).

 When first setting up the demo environment each stage needs to be done in sequential order since they are dependent on each other.
 Once the initial installation is done, each stage can be updated independently.

+## Cloud providers

+Currently we support two cloud providers: Exoscale and Safespring.
+The main difference between them is in setting up the cloud infrastructure.
+We have one terraform folder for each provider.
+The rest of the setup is controlled by the environment variable `CLOUD_PROVIDER` which should be set to `exoscale` or `safespring`.

 ## Requirements